jogi1/quakeworld/README.md

 ### Goals
 probably in order of being implemented too
-* state - generating a game state by consuming types
 * network - client
 * qwd - qwd format parsing
 * mvd - creating a mvd from states